-As a result, it would not be necessary for clients to make a claim in BNP Paribas' insolvency as a creditor in this respect.
+As a result, it would not be necessary for clients to make a claim in BNP Paribas' insolvency as creditors in this respect.

-Accordingly, where BNP Paribas holds securities in custody for clients in England and Wales and those securities are considered the property of those clients rather than BNP Paribas' property, they should be protected on BNP Paribas' insolvency.
+Accordingly, where BNP Paribas holds securities in custody for clients in England and Wales and those securities are considered the property of those clients rather than BNP Paribas' property, they should be protected in the event of BNP Paribas' insolvency.